Latest Panthers News September 2025

 Carolina Panthers 2025-26 Odds & Team Projections

 The Panthers weren’t expected to do much in the 2024–25 NFL season, but their offense sparked some late-season optimism.
 Quarterback Bryce Young showed real potential, posting impressive numbers over the final stretch.
 Carolina kept key offensive linemen in free agency and added a big weapon in first-round pick Tetairoa McMillan, giving Young a true No. 1 target.
-McMillan currently has the fifth-shortest odds to win Offensive Rookie of the Year at FanDuel.
+McMillan currently has +700 odds to win Offensive Rookie of the Year at DraftKings.

-Before the start of the season, the Panthers Super Bowl odds sit at +12500 on FanDuel, implying just a 0.8% chance.
-While North Carolina sportsbooks aren’t placing high expectations on Carolina just yet, that could shift quickly if the roster shows real improvement early on.
+But with a shaky start, dropping their season opener, the Panthers Super Bowl odds are now +30000, implying just a 0.3% chance.
+While North Carolina sportsbooks aren’t placing high expectations on Carolina just yet, that could change quickly if the roster shows real improvement early in the season.

 Carolina Panthers Schedule 2025-26